 Bristol, City of

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Bristol, City of local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Bristol is a vibrant city on the River Avon, known for its maritime history, cultural scene, and engineering landmarks.
+Overview ⁞ Bristol is a vibrant city on the River Avon, known for its maritime history, cultural scene, and engineering landmarks.
 The harbourside has been transformed into a hub of museums, galleries, and restaurants, including the SS Great Britain and M Shed museum.
 The Clifton Suspension Bridge spans the dramatic Avon Gorge, a symbol of the city.
 Bristol features diverse neighbourhoods, historic churches, and street art, including works by Banksy.
 Parks, hills, and riverside trails provide green spaces, while the city’s position near the Severn Estuary shapes its landscape.

+Who governs Bristol, City of?
 The local government for this district is: Bristol City Council (Unitary Authority).

 Constituencies in Bristol, City of